renovatebot/renovate/docs/development/issue-labeling.md

 Use these to assign a priority level to an issue.
 Incoming issues are labeled `priority-5-triage` by default, this label should be replaced with a proper priority (low/normal/important/critical).
-Make a best-effort attempt to select a proper priority.
+Try to select the proper priority.
 Nothing bad will happen if you select a "wrong" priority.
 At a high level: critical = needs immediate fix, important = to be prioritized ahead of others, normal = default priority, low = trivial issue, or impacts a very small % of the user base.